antonmry/galiglobal/blog/2025/20251226-when-cargo-fetches-optional-git-deps-solving-it-with-a-c-abi-plugin-interface.md

 I checked with an LLM this approach and confirmed it was the way go with one caveat.
 We would need an "adapter crate" in the public crate so the dependency wasn't direct and the crate wasn't needed when building without the feature enabled.
 Something about this felt wrong but the cost of trying it was low, so I did.

-## Constraints you must respect

 Turns out that this option didn't work at all.
-Cargo always try to resolve the dependency.
+The core problem is that Cargo may still resolve and fetch Git dependencies even when they are behind disabled features, which breaks public builds that don’t have access to private repositories.
 There's [a GitHub issue](https://github.com/rust-lang/cargo/issues/15834) about it and it seems pretty popular.

 When consulting options, the LLM insisted on modifying Cargo.toml in the CI system or when an internal user wanted to build with the feature, but that options seems a quite ugly workaround.
 Another option would be to have two different Cargo.toml but that's also pretty ugly and keeping both files in sync a pain.

 ## The workable solution: runtime plugin with a C ABI